dsmrreader/dsmr-reader/README.md

 #### Application user ####
 The application runs as `dsmr` user by default.
 This way we do not have to run the application as `root`, which is a bad practice anyway.
-Our user also requires dialout permissions.

 Create user with homedir.
 The application code and virtualenv resides in this directory as well:

 `sudo useradd dsmr --home-dir /home/dsmr --create-home --shell /bin/bash`

-Allow the user to perform a dialout.
+Our user also requires dialout permissions.
+So allow the user to perform a dialout by adding it to the group.

 `sudo usermod -a -G dialout dsmr`